Nuclear weapon: Governance, control, and law

 The Doomsday Clock measures the likelihood of a human-made global catastrophe and is published annually by the Bulletin of the Atomic Scientists.
 The Doomsday Clock is set a certain time from midnight, midnight being the time of global catastrophe.
-The two years with the highest likelihood had previously been 1953, when the Clock was set to two minutes until midnight after the US and the Soviet Union began testing hydrogen bombs, and 2018, following the failure of world leaders to address tensions relating to nuclear weapons and climate change issues.
-In 2023, following the escalation of nuclear threats during the Russian invasion of Ukraine, the doomsday clock was set to 90 seconds, the highest likelihood of global catastrophe since the existence of the Doomsday Clock.
-Given the lack of progress towards peace in Ukraine, the Doomsday Clock was moved to 89 Seconds to midnight in 2025.
+The two years with the highest likelihood had previously been 1953, when the Clock was set to 2 minutes until midnight after the US and the Soviet Union began testing hydrogen bombs, and 2018, following the failure of world leaders to address tensions relating to nuclear weapons and climate change issues.
+In 2023, following the escalation of nuclear threats during the Russo-Ukrainian war, the doomsday clock was set to 90 seconds, the highest likelihood of global catastrophe since the existence of the Doomsday Clock.
+Given the lack of progress towards peace in Ukraine, the Doomsday Clock was moved to 89 seconds to midnight in 2025.

 As of 2024, Russia has intensified nuclear threats in Ukraine and is reportedly planning to place nuclear weapons in orbit, breaching the 1967 Outer Space Treaty.
-China is significantly expanding its nuclear arsenal, with projections of over 1,000 warheads by 2030 and up to 1,500 by 2035.
+China is significantly expanding its nuclear arsenal, with projections of more than 1,000 warheads by 2030 and up to 1,500 by 2035.
 North Korea is progressing in intercontinental ballistic missile tests and has a mutual-defense treaty with Russia, exchanging artillery for possible missile technology.
 Iran is currently viewed as a nuclear "threshold" state.